matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 ## Proposal

 Clients already discover the homeserver when doing a server discovery via the well-known document.

-A new field is added to this document to discover what the issuer is trusted by the homeserver.
+Two new fields are added to this document to support OIDC Provider discovery:

+- REQUIRED `issuer` - the OIDC Provider that is trusted by the homeserver
+- OPTIONAL `account` - the URL where the user is able to access the account management capabilities of the OIDC Provider

+For example:

 ```
 GET /.well-known/matrix/client